Voting Board Members

 Scott Moore-Scott is currently a board member who became interested in supporting Nebraska Ataxia’s mission as a person with a disability and as a longtime friend of Linda Snider.
 Scott himself is a person with a disability since the age of 18 after he became a paraplegic as a result of car accident.
 Scott is a partner in the Baird Holm law firm and specializes in disability discrimination law in all areas with a focus in employment, housing, and ADA work.
 Scott hopes he can use his personal and professional experience to continue Nebraska Ataxia’s great work in the community.

-Michelle Moragues- Michelle is proud to be on the board for Nebraska Ataxia, she truly values giving back to those in her community.
-Although she does not have a personal connection with anyone living with ataxia, she has witnessed how devastating it can be to those affected after traumatic brain injury.
-Working at QLI, Michelle has served individuals affected by traumatic brain or spinal cord injuries for almost 19 years.
+Michelle Moragues- (Secretary) Michelle is proud to be on the board for Nebraska Ataxia, she truly values giving back to those in her community.
+Michelle has an aunt who is living with ataxia.
+Michelle worked at QLI for 19 years where she has witnessed how devastating it can be to those affected after traumatic brain injury or spinal cord injuries.
+She is currently working at Fusion Medical Staffing.
 Besides giving back to her community, Michelle enjoys shopping, is a serial dater (not by choice) and LOVES to spend time with her family.
 She is often spending her time helping a family member with a home project, shopping with her mom or continuing her reign as world’s best auntie to her niece and nephews.
 Always says yes and loves to be helpful to anyone who is in need—and will always try to brighten the room—if it calls for glitter, Michelle is your girl!

 Corie Sass, LCSW- Corie is a social worker by trade, and does consulting and facility support for a local Non-Profit organization, Vetter Health Services.
-She is married to husband Andy who is a nurse for Methodist Health System.
-Together they have 2 boys – Jake and Elliott.
+She is married to husband Andy who is a nurse.
+Together they have 3 boys – Jake, Elliott and Graham.
 Elliott was diagnosed at age 2 with a rare form of ataxia called Ataxia Telangiectasia.
 They found Nebraska Ataxia shortly after Elliott’s diagnosis and it has been such a blessing for their family.
-Corie is honored to be part of a wonderful organization.”
+Corie is “honored to be part of a wonderful organization.”

 Mark Slattery, CFS– Mark is a partner at Trusted Wealth Partners offering securities and advisory services.
 He is a member of FINRA/SIPC.
 He graduated from Creighton University and is married to his high school sweetheart Julie and has three daughters, Erin, Megan and Emma.
 He enjoys golf, hunting, travel, and fishing.

-Mike Summers, MD- Vice President –Mike is a board-certified pulmonary, critical care, and sleep medicine physician.
+Mike Summers, MD- Mike is a board-certified pulmonary, critical care, and sleep medicine physician.
 He currently serves as the Section Chief of Sleep Medicine at the University of Nebraska Medical Center/Nebraska Medicine.
 He sees and manages all progressive neuromuscular/movement disorders (ataxia, ALS, MD etc.) patients at Nebraska Medicine.
 Additionally, his professional interests include improved clinical effectiveness and effective leadership.
 He and his wife, Allison, live in Omaha.
-They have a daughter, Isabella, who is at Marian High School.
+They have a daughter, Isabella..
 His hobbies include photography, playing ice hockey and home renovation projects.

 Linda Snider-Sidwell, MD is a Co-Founder of Nebraska Ataxia and currently serves as a board member of the National Ataxia Foundation.
 Linda’s passion is helping others live life to the fullest.
 Linda is a physician by training and also has ataxia.
 She lives her life showing that although she has ataxia, ataxia does not define who she is.
 She is a force of nature and her motto is: join her or get out of the way.
 She is a scuba diver, book lover, foodie, dancer, and traveler.